Gandhi444/Nav2-RRTStar/README.md

 # Nav2-RRTStar
 Implementation of RRT* algorithm in Nav2 for ros2 humble.
 Implementation is using naive aproach to look for nearest neighbours so it is very slow with big number of nodes or big maps.
-It was written as a way of geting familiar with Nav2.
+It was written as a way of getting familiar with Nav2.
 Should not be used in any serious aplication.
 ## Runnig examples
 ### Required:
 1. navigation2